splunk/eventgen/documentation/SETUP.md

 Installing Eventgen is simple.
 There are 3 approaches to using Eventgen - as a container, as a PyPI module, or as a Splunk App.
 Follow the instructions below depending on your ideal use:

-1. Use Eventgen as a [Docker container](#container-installation)
+* Use Eventgen as a [Docker container](#container-installation)
-2. Use Eventgen as a [Splunk App](#splunk-app-installation)
+* Use Eventgen as a [Splunk App](#splunk-app-installation)
-3. Use Eventgen as a [Python (PyPI) package](#pypi-installation)
+* Use Eventgen as a [Python (PyPI) package](#pypi-installation)

 ---

 ##### Container Installation #####

-First and foremost, you'll need to install the appropriate [Docker engine](https://docs.docker.com/engine/installation/#supported-platforms) for your operating system.
+First, you need to install the appropriate [Docker engine](https://docs.docker.com/engine/installation/#supported-platforms) for your operating system.
 Once you have Docker installed, you must login to [Artifactory](https://repo.splunk.com).
 For your first-time run, Eventgen requires that you be able to pull images from Artifactory.
 While connected to Splunk's private network (VPN, if you are remote), run the following commands:
 ```
 $ docker login repo.splunk.com
 $ docker pull repo.splunk.com/splunk/products/eventgenx:latest